cc-ai/climategan/README.md

 ### Inference

-1. Download and unzip the weights [from this link](https://drive.google.com/file/d/1nAXs6injZS5pMohlwWRWrM8ORdgM79BS/view?usp=sharing)
+1. Download and unzip the weights [from this link](https://drive.google.com/file/d/1nAXs6injZS5pMohlwWRWrM8ORdgM79BS/view?usp=sharing) (checkout [`gdown`](https://github.com/wkentaro/gdown) for a commandline interface)
 2. Put them in `config/`

     1. With `comet`: